nitingandla/CustomerSegmentation/README.md

-# CustomerSegmentation
+This project performs customer segmentation using K-Means clustering on a synthetic dataset.
-Customer Segmentation using K-Means Clustering in Python with synthetic dataset.
+It analyzes customer behavior based on Age, Gender, Annual Income, and Spending Score.